Guernsey Pre-Decimal Coins

 E91A.
 9 in the date higher and out of alignment.

-Here's an illustration of difference between E91 (top) and E91A (bottom).
-Look at the position of digit 9 relative to red line.
-Alignment of other digits is also different.
+Look at the position of digit 9 relative to the red line.
+Alignment of digit 3 is

 Mintage 96,000.
 Bronze.
 Coin alignment.